Overview of the United Arab Emirates Legal System

 Federal laws are drafted by the Council of Ministers and are then submitted to the FNC, where they are first sent to the proper committee.
 If a committee makes amendments to the proposed draft by the executive, the amended draft goes to the Legal and Legislative Committee, before the floor debate, for consultation and formulation of its provisions.
 Finally, the draft is presented to the president of the federation.

-By part 5 of UAE constitution explains the process of legislation in the UAE which is: The legislative branch is the unicameral Al-Majlis Al-Watani Al-Ittihadi, or Federal National Council (FNC) of (Seven Emirates).
-Twenty of the FNC's 40 members are elected by 7000 notables who are chosen by the local governments to represent various social groups and tribes.
-The other twenty are appointed by the rulers of the Emirates to serve a two-year-term of office with the possibility of renewal.
-The selection process of the FNC members is left by the constitution to the Emirates' discretion.
+Part 5 of the UAE constitution explains the process of legislation in the UAE which is: The legislative branch is the unicameral Al-Majlis Al-Watani Al-Ittihadi, or Federal National Council (FNC) of (Seven Emirates).
+Twenty of the FNC’s 40 members are elected by 7000 notables who are chosen by the local governments to represent various social groups and tribes.
+The other twenty are appointed by the rulers of the Emirates to serve a two-year term of office with the possibility of renewal.
+The selection process of the FNC members is left by the constitution to the Emirates’ discretion.
 Of the 40 members, the share of Abu Dhabi and Dubai is eight members each.
-Sharjah and Ra’s al Khaymah have six members each, and Ajman, Umm al Oaywayn, and Al Fujayrah each has four members on the Federal National Council.
+Sharjah and Ra’s al Khaymah have six members each, and Ajman, Umm al Oaywayn, and Al Fujayrah each have four members on the Federal National Council.

 Different Legislations: